nf-core/mhcquant/README.md

 ## Documentation

-The nf-core/mhcquant pipeline comes with documentation about the pipeline which you can read at [https://nf-core/mhcquant/docs](https://nf-core/mhcquant/docs) or find in the [`docs/` directory](docs).
+The nf-core/mhcquant pipeline comes with documentation about the pipeline which you can read at [https://nf-core/mhcquant](https://nf-core/mhcquant).

 ## Credits